ericrallen/proxy-config-dotfiles/README.md

   "https_proxy": "[proxy_url]:[proxy_port]"
 ```

+**NOTE**: You may need to do some work to get Package Control to install through your corporate proxy, this basically just entails editing the `urllib.request.ProxyHandler()` to have your proxy information passed into it.
+You can find some basic information about how to acheive this in the following aritcle: [Install Package Control from behind a proxy](http://michael.laffargue.fr/blog/2014/01/23/install-package-control-behind-proxy-sublimetext3/).

 ### GitHub Atom apm

 Atom's `apm` is very similar to `npm`, but doesn't use the proxy settings from your `.npmrc`.
 Luckily, setting up an `.apmrc` file is just as easy.